blackflux/aws-sdk-wrap/README.md

 Prepare message object with options.
 Currently options include:
 - `delaySeconds` (integer): used to set the delay for a specific message.
 Supersedes the corresponding batch option.
 - `groupId` (string): group id for the message, can only be set for steps that do not define `groupIdFunction`
+- `deduplicationId` (string): deduplication id for the message, can only be set for steps that do not define `deduplicationIdFunction`
 - `urgent` (boolean): message is immediately enqueued if returned from before or handler, instead of at the very end

 #### s3.putGzipObject({ bucket: String, key: String, data: Object })